 There are two major HFE (high iron) genes that cause overload: C282Y and H63D.

 The common diagnosis for hemochromatosis by the medical community requires having two copies (one from each parent, called homozygous) of either C282Y or H63D for disease to develop.
-This is present in about 1 in 200 people, making hemochromatosis one of the most prevalent genetic diseases in North America.
+Based on genetic estimates, this is present in about 1 in 200 Caucasians, making hemochromatosis one of the most prevalent genetic diseases in North America.
+[10,13]

 However, even those without the standard hereditary hemochromatosis diagnosis can have a tendency toward iron overload.
 Those who are carriers or heterozygous with only a single copy of either HFE gene can display symptoms of iron overload.
 A person can also have one copy of both C282Y and H63D (called compound heterozygous), increasing the symptomatic probability.
 Because symptoms can manifest in carriers, it is commonly missed or overlooked by conventional medicine.